nktknshn/tgmount-ng/README.md

 ```

 ## Playing flac and mp3 from a zip archive
-1. Seeking in files which are stored in a zip archive only works by reading the offset bytes.
+1. Seeking in files which are stored in a zip archive only works by reading the
+offset bytes.
 2. id3v1 tags are stored in the end of a media file :)
 https://github.com/quodlibet/mutagen/blob/master/mutagen/id3/_id3v1.py#L34

 And most of the players try to read it.
 So just adding a mp3 or flac
 to a player will fetch the whole file from the telegram cloud.

-In current moment this is solved by custom read function for mp3 and flac files in archives.
+In current moment this is solved by custom read function for mp3 and flac files
+in archives.
 The `read` call returns 4096 zero bytes when
   1. less than `max_total_read = 128KB` bytes has been read from the file so far
   2. `file_size - offset < distance_to_file_end = 16KB`
-  3. `size == 4096` (usually players read this amount looking for id3v1 (requires further investigation to find a less hacky way))
+  3. `size == 4096` (usually players read this amount looking for id3v1 (requires
+  further investigation to find a less hacky way))

   See `FileContentZipFixingId3v1` class

-To disable this behaviour use `--no-fix-id3v1` argument with `mount` command.
+To disable this behavior use `--no-fix-id3v1` argument with `mount` command.
 In case of mounting a config set `fix_id3v1` property of `UnpackedZip` to False:
 ```yaml
 producer: {UnpackedZip: {fix_id3v1: False}}
 ```

 ## Known bugs
 - No updates received during reconnection
+- Combination of `--filter`, `--offset-date` and `--reverse` always returns empty result